At notorious jail, guards feel heat for teen’s near suicide

 “Nicholas’ tragedy illustrates the dangers and horrors of relying on our broken parole and correctional systems to address a mental health crisis,” the organization said in a written statement.

-The New York Times reported Tuesday that the guard failed to immediately act as Feliciano tried to hang himself in a cell in view of a guard desk around midnight on Nov.
+The New York Times reported Tuesday that the guard failed to act as Feliciano hanged himself in a cell in view of a guard desk around midnight on Nov.
 28.

 The Times cited four people it said had knowledge of the matter but weren’t authorized to speak publicly.
 One of them told the Times that seven minutes elapsed before the guards intervened.